astratow/Journal/01week/day7.md

 word_matrix = ['_'] * word_length

-- Set up end_of_game variable on False and added while loop that runs through all the letters and gets player to guess them until no more left and end_of_game is getting switched to True
+- Set up end_of_game variable on False and added while loop that runs through all the letters and gets player to guess them until no more left and end_of_game is getting switched to True.
+You can see source code [here](hang-0.2.py).